aricsanders/pyMez/README.md

-# pyMeasure
+# pyMez
 Measurement, Analysis and Data Management Software.
-To load the API interface use from pyMeasure import *.
+To load the API interface use from pyMez import *.

 Installation
 ------------